How student finance actually works

 Here's more from Student Finance England on The Student Room about loan repayment.

-Students starting university in September 2023 will have a lower repayment threshold for their student loan than those starting in 2022 – that is, the annual salary they need to be earning before they have to start repaying student loans will be lower at £25,000 down from £27,295.
+Student loan repayments changed in 2023.
+Those starting university in September 2024 will have a lower repayment threshold for their student loan than those who started in 2022 – that is, the annual salary they need to be earning before they have to start repaying student loans will be lower at £25,000 down from £27,295.

-The length of time that graduates have to pay back their student loans is also increasing for those starting university in 2023.
-At the moment, student debt gets written off after 30 years but this is being increased to 40 years.
+The length of time that graduates have to pay back their student loans is also increasing for those starting university in 2024.
+Previously, student debt got written off after 30 years but this has risen to 40 years.

 Is other funding available?